jimevins/glabels-qt/docs/SUBSTITUTION-FIELD-SPEC.md

 > :arrow_right: This modifier does not modify the value of a variable, it only uses this value if the variable is not defined.
 For example, if the variable `${x}` is undefined, the string "`${x:=1} ${x:=2}`" would be printed as "`1 2`".
 Otherwise, if `${x}` was defined as "`3`", it would be printed as "`3 3`".

 ### New-Line-Modifier ('n')
-This modifier is used to prepend a newline to the printed value, if the value is undefined or empty.
+This modifier is used to prepend a newline to the printed value, if the value is defined and non-empty.
 Its syntax is simply:

 ```ebnf
 new-line-modifier = "n" ;